Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 # Conclusion

-* These two species are likly different species
+* These two species are likely different species
 * The symbionts that live at Depth are different from the ones that live in shallower water
 * Were the genetic differences between the corals segregated by depth similar to the amount of difference between symbiont?
 * We do not have a clear enough genetic tree of the symbionts
-    * There are likly many more undiscovered species
+    * There are likely many more undiscovered species
 * possible that there are many more species of symbiont than coral
     * Further study, is this species of symbiont present in different corals but the same environment?